 We decided that a rough edged background could work better than a perfectly straight one.
 Here's a revised version I've been working on.
 I've also made a few other subtle changes, for example the feint diagram in the background has been swapped with one more fitting to our subject.

 Over the last few days we've also been working on our background image for the homepage and subsequent pages.
+We wanted to achieve a relief/scrapbook type feel using collage and mixed media

 We need to start deciding on music to accompany the site.
 We like the idea of making it quite cheesy and tongue in cheek.
+A radio in the garden to be tuned in to various different songs, the user selecting which they wish to listen to.

 Once the user has clicked on a specific plant and it has grown, an extra reed could grow along the top of the screen with a semi-transparent box rolling down full of the information.